 Beware the contagion of incivility

 Unfortunately, bad behaviors can be as contagious as a flu bug.
 Research has shown that we unconsciously mimic behaviors of those around us, including rude behavior.
-Start with your own actions: reflect on your emails, texts and in-person communication with your team.
+Start with your own actions: reflect on your emails, texts, Slack posts and in-person communication with your team.
 You may think you’re in the clear, but perhaps your attempt at being a good role model is being sabotaged.
+Also consider your behaviors while on video calls.
+If you’re multi-tasking while on screen (people can tell, you’re not fooling anyone) that is also a form of discourtesy.
 Next, consider your entire team.
 Heads up—it’s not just the rude folks who are spreading the malaise.
 Porath’s studies found that even if people aren’t personally rude, they can be “carriers” of the scourge.
 People who observe incivility are three times less likely to be helpful to others and 50% less likely to share resources.

 Civility is good for you and your team